hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   consumes the rolling C32 buffer directly, including multi-group input and rolling wrap.
 This is structural in channel/layout topology and does not constrain H/W to `[1,80,80,48]`.
 Focused scheduler/command tests pass.
+- Completed class-view step: selected `[1,144,L] -> [1,80,L]` slicing is an
+  unstrided compact view for any positive location count `L`; AFU LUT accepts the contiguous slice without a C32 conversion.
+No overlapping AFU buffers or firmware/RTL relaxation is used.
-- Next measured blocker: reduce the 640,320-byte detection-head peak at op 172 by shortening or streaming the live C144/C80x2100 path into LUT/DFL.
+- Next measured blocker: eliminate the 604,800-byte out-of-place compact three-head C144 Concat peak by streaming/fusing its pack/consumer path.
 Then remove the remaining 43,008-byte excess in stem cascade 3.
 Retain full tensor materialization only as the correctness fallback.
 - Prove compact public bindings and native internal layouts end to end.